asankov/asankov/README.md

 My name is Anton Sankov!

-I am a passionate software developer, currently working at @vmware @carbonblack.
+I am a passionate software developer, currently working at VMware Carbon Black.

-I am also a Core Team member of @kiwitcms.
+I am also a Core Team member of [Kiwi TCMS](https://github.com/kiwitcms).

 In my free time I like reading books, playing video games and... programming.